ParallelMaths/parallel/pages/8-15-seven-bridges-konigsberg.md

 ---

-Three nodes have an odd degree, so this network cannot be drawn.
+Four nodes have an odd degree, so this network cannot be drawn.
 :::

 ::: problem id=2_4 marks=1
 ![](/resources/8-15-seven-bridges-konigsberg/2-network-4.png){image align="right"}
 __2.4.__

-* [ ] Yes
+* [x] Yes
-* [x] No
+* [ ] No

 ---

-Only one node has an odd degree, so this network cannot be drawn.
+Exactly two nodes (degree 3) have an odd degree, so YES this network can be drawn.
 :::